4W4I5/Semester-6-Notes/Ethical Hacking/Sessional 2 Prep/Sessional 2 Prep Notes.md

 - **Active Assessments**:
 	- Process of VA which includes actively sending requests to the live target and examining responses
 - **Passive Assessments**:
-	- Use of packet sniffing, monitoring directory changes
+	- Use of packet sniffing, monitoring directory changes, Seeing what services are available and running
+- **External Assessments**:
+	-
 ## VA Lifecycle
 ## Best practices and VA Scoring
 ## Vuln scanning tools